jaanga/jaanga.github.io/documents/jaanga-practice-notes/hyper-productive-organizations.md

 ### Context / Nature of the Problem

 Much that people do is not particularly productive - watching TV comes to mind.
 Stuff one has learned, books one has read are so easy to forget.
 Doing hard things well takes lots of practice.
 People mindlessly repeat.
-People don’t actually listen to each other.
-People don’t end up building a common collective agreed understanding.
+People don't actually listen to each other.
+People don't end up building a common collective agreed understanding.
 People leave stuff unfinished.
-There’s never enough time.
+There's never enough time.
 Or people finish stuff but then it breaks.
 Keeping track of things is not easy.

 The essence is: How to get a really complicated thing done that needs help from a lot of people - and it must be done in a matter of weeks?